Low-Carb Stuffed Pepper Soup (Video)

 - Then add the 2 cups of frozen (or fresh chopped) cauliflower rice and let the soup cook 20-30 minutes more, or slightly longer for fresh cauliflower.
 Season to taste with salt and fresh-ground black pepper.

 - Serve hot, with fresh Parmesan to add at the table if desired.

 I used 5 links of hot Italian sausage, but if making for kids I might choose milder sweet Italian sausage.

 This soup will keep quite a few days in the fridge and also freezes well.
 For best results, reheat in a small pan on the stove.

 Amount Per Serving: Calories: 317Total Fat: 16gSaturated Fat: 5gUnsaturated Fat: 9gCholesterol: 92mgSodium: 1359mgCarbohydrates: 9.7gFiber: 3gSugar: 8gProtein: 30g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-It’s important to use low-sugar ketchup (or at least natural ketchup without added sugar if you’re making this Low-Carb Stuffed Pepper Soup for a low-carb diet or for the South Beach Diet.
+It’s important to use sugar-free ketchup or low-sugar ketchup if you’re making this Stuffed Pepper Soup for a low-carb diet or for the original South Beach Diet.
 With that caution this should be good for low-carb and low-glycemic diets as well as any Phase of the South Beach Diet.